SPF Lipsticks That Protect Your Lips From the Sun

 If you want…Look for…Top pick

-The most “real lipstick” look with SPF Satin finish, buildable pigment, a formula that layers cleanly when you reapply Supergoop!
+The most “real lipstick” look with SPF A satin finish, buildable pigment, and a formula that still looks tidy when you reapply Supergoop!
 Lipshade 100% Mineral SPF 30

-Higher protection for long outdoor days SPF 50, a slightly thicker balm-stick that stays put and fades evenly Colorescience Sunforgettable Total Protection Color Balm SPF 50
+Higher protection for long outdoor days SPF 50, broad-spectrum coverage, and a richer balm-stick texture that is easy to refresh Colorescience Sunforgettable Total Protection Color Balm SPF 50

-A lightweight daily tinted balm you will actually reapply Thin, flexible texture and a forgiving sheer tint that does not get patchy COOLA Liplux Organic Tinted Lip Balm SPF 30
+A lightweight daily tinted balm you will actually reapply A thinner texture, sheer tint, and a formula that does not feel heavy or gummy COOLA Liplux Organic Tinted Lip Balm SPF 30

-Comfort-first wear for dry or picky lips Smoother glide, conditioning feel, minimal irritation, and an easy “your lips but better” tint MDSolarSciences Hydrating Sheer Lip Balm SPF 30
+Comfort-first wear for dry or picky lips A smooth balm texture, subtle tint, and a formula that is easy to wear repeatedly MDSolarSciences Hydrating Sheer Lip Balm SPF 30

 How to Make SPF Lipstick Actually Work (Without Wrecking Your Color)

-Apply more than you think you need.
-SPF is tested at a specific amount, and one quick swipe usually is not it.
-For stick formulas, do two slow, even passes across the full lip, including the edges, then press lips together once to even it out.
-If you are wearing liner, slightly overline first, then cover the liner with SPF color so the border is protected too.
+Apply more than a quick swipe.
+Lip SPF is tested at a specific amount, and one fast pass usually is not enough to match the number on the label.
+A practical approach is two slow, even passes over the full lip, including the edges.
+If you wear liner, make sure the SPF product overlaps that border so the lip line is covered too.

 💡 Editor’s Final Thoughts

-Final verdict: If you want the most lipstick-like experience with reliable day-to-day protection, Supergoop!
-Lipshade 100% Mineral SPF 30 is the easiest pick to wear and reapply without overthinking it.
-For maximum protection in a tinted stick, step up to Colorescience Sunforgettable Total Protection Color Balm SPF 50, especially for long outdoor days.
+Final verdict: If you want the closest thing to a true lipstick experience with practical day-to-day sun protection, Supergoop!
+Lipshade 100% Mineral SPF 30 is the easiest overall recommendation.
+If your priority is getting a higher SPF in a tinted formula, Colorescience Sunforgettable Total Protection Color Balm SPF 50 is the better fit, especially for long outdoor days when frequent reapplication is part of the plan.

 See also